zyrosic/flash/README.md

-# FlashForge — Gemini Flashcard Notes Generator
+# FlashForge —  Flashcard Notes Generator

 A premium Next.js site that lets users **sign up / sign in with Supabase** and generate **beautiful flashcards from notes** using the **Gemini API**.